pingcap/docs/tidb-cloud/tidb-cloud-sql-tuning-overview.md

 You can view some key information in **Statement**.

 - SQL statement overview: including SQL digest, SQL template ID, the time range currently viewed, the number of execution plans, and the database where the execution takes place.
-- Execution plan list: if the SQL statement has more than one execution plan, the list is displayed.
+- Execution plan list: if a SQL statement has more than one execution plan, the list is displayed.
 You can select different execution plans and the details of the selected execution plan are displayed at the bottom of the list.
 If there is only one execution plan, the list will not be displayed.
 - Execution plan details: shows the details of the selected execution plan.
 It collects the execution plans of such SQL and the corresponding execution time from several perspectives, you can get more information from it.
 See [Execution plan in details](/dashboard/dashboard-statement-details.md#execution-details-of-plans) (area 3 in the image below).

 ![Details](/media/dashboard/dashboard-statement-detail.png)

-In addition to the information in the dashboard, there are also some SQL best practices for TiDB Cloud to follow, as described in the following sections.
+In addition to the information in the **Statement** dashboard, there are also some SQL best practices for TiDB Cloud as described in the following sections.

 ### Check the execution plan